Andrettin/Wyrmsun/readme.txt

 - 5.3.4
 -----------------------------------------------------------------------

-* Heroes
-- Added button to generate a surname for custom heroes.

 * Units
 - Made it so the "Blackbeard", "Goldbeard", "Redbeard", "the Black" and "the Red" epithets can be generated for units with the respective hair colors.